Pancreatitis: Symptoms, Causes and Natural Support Strategies

 Each pancreatic patient and their pain should be handled according the individual’s needs.
 Most likely, no two pain control regimens are going to be the same or tolerated the same by different individuals.

 A review of studies came to a conclusion that antioxidant micronutrient therapy that supplied methyl and thiol proved effective for aiding in pain control for many patients.
 Many patients with chronic pancreatitis are deficient in antioxidants, which are vital for reducing free radicals and reducing inflammation.
-Using the herbs and foods listed in this article will provide the key methyl and thiol groups needed to heal pancreatitis over time.
+Using the herbs and foods listed in this article will provide the key methyl and thiol groups needed to support pancreatic health over time.

-Here are the best action steps to get started with on your journey to prevent and/or beat pancreatitis.
+Here are the best action steps to support your pancreatic health.
+It is important to remember that these strategies are not FDA approved to prevent, mitigate, treat or cure pancreatitis and should not be confused as such.
 You should always consult with your physician before stopping or changing medications or taking on new health strategies.

 Additionally, you should be working with a functional health practitioner to help guide you through these strategies.
 This is not an exhaustive list and there are other natural therapeutic strategies that I and functional health practitioners will utilize to help individuals with pancreatitis.